 Perfumer Roger Pellegrino

-I found Leonard de Leonard on a Basenotes thread about underestimated fragrances current and past.
+I was introduced to Leonard de Leonard on a Basenotes thread about underestimated fragrances current and past.

 Leonard de Leonard is a fruity, green-floral chypre.
 And every time I think it’s a little too sweet for my taste, I get the purr of the leather and reconsider.
-This is an LOL chypre (light on leather), not usually my preference, but Leonard uses its sweetness smartly.
+For a green chypre it’s light on leather, not usually my preference, but Leonard uses its sweetness smartly.
 It’s not a counterpart to the admittedly light leather note.
 Rather, it matches the tone of the florals.
 Green plum-like notes gibe with the watery sweetness of the lily of the valley and hyacinth.
-The leather actually seems to fit with an unidentifiable spiciness that becomes, along with the leather, more noticeable yet oddly not any stronger in the drydown.
+The leather actually seems to fit with a spiciness that becomes more noticeable in the drydown.
 This is the part that won me over.
 I feared Leonard might be headed for a bad, sweet soapiness, but the leather and spice steer it away from soap and toward a lightly mossy chypre drydown.